Polyurethane: Polyols

 Conventional polyester polyols are based on virgin raw materials and are manufactured by the direct polyesterification of high-purity diacids and glycols, such as adipic acid and 1,4-butanediol.
 Polyester polyols are usually more expensive and more viscous than polyether polyols, but they make polyurethanes with better solvent, abrasion, and cut resistance.
 Other polyester polyols are based on reclaimed raw materials.
 They are manufactured by transesterification (glycolysis) of recycled poly(ethyleneterephthalate) (PET) or dimethylterephthalate (DMT) distillation bottoms with glycols such as diethylene glycol.
-These low molecular weight, aromatic polyester polyols are used in rigid foam, and bring low cost and excellent flammability characteristics to polyisocyanurate (PIR) boardstock and polyurethane spray foam insulation.
+These low molecular weight, aromatic polyester polyols are used in rigid foam, and bring low cost and excellent flammability characteristics to polyisocyanurate (PIR) boardstock and polyurethane Spray foam insulation.

 Specialty polyols include polycarbonate polyols, polycaprolactone polyols, polybutadiene polyols, and polysulfide polyols.
 The materials are used in elastomer, sealant, and adhesive applications that require superior weatherability, and resistance to chemical and environmental attack.
 Natural oil polyols derived from castor oil and other vegetable oils are used to make elastomers, flexible bunstock, and flexible molded foam.

 Co-polymerizing chlorotrifluoroethylene or tetrafluoroethylene with vinyl ethers containing hydroxyalkyl vinyl ether produces fluorinated (FEVE) polyols.
 Two-component fluorinated polyurethanes prepared by reacting FEVE fluorinated polyols with polyisocyanate have been used to make ambient cure paints and coatings.
 Since fluorinated polyurethanes contain a high percentage of fluorine–carbon bonds, which are the strongest bonds among all chemical bonds, fluorinated polyurethanes exhibit resistance to UV, acids, alkali, salts, chemicals, solvents, weathering, corrosion, fungi and microbial attack.
 These have been used for high performance coatings and paints.

 Phosphorus-containing polyols are available that become chemically bonded to the polyurethane matrix for the use as flame retardants.
 This covalent linkage prevents migration and leaching of the organophosphorus compound.

 Bio-derived materials

-Interest in sustainable "green" products raised interest in polyols derived from vegetable oils, fatty acids, lignin, sorbitol, etc. These are mostly contributing to polyol part.
-There are attempts made to prepare isocyanate part using bio-derived material.
-However, as far as commercialization is concern, polyol part is more targeted being easy and required in more quantity than isocyanate part.
-Various oils used in the preparation polyols for polyurethanes include soybean oil, cottonseed oil, neem seed oil, algae oil, and castor oil.
+Interest in sustainable "green" products raised interest in polyols derived from vegetable oils, fatty acids, lignin, sorbitol, etc. There have been attempts made to prepare isocyanate using bio-derived materials; however, polyols are a much more significant and feasible target than isocyanate, especially as concerns commercialization (due to the quantity in which they're used and replacement feasibility).
+Various oils used in the preparation of polyols in the production of polyurethanes include soybean oil, cottonseed oil, neem seed oil, algae oil, and castor oil.
 Vegetable oils are functionalized in various ways and modified to polyetheramides, polyethers, alkyds, etc. Renewable sources used to prepare polyols may be fatty acids or dimer fatty acids.
 Some biobased and isocyanate-free polyurethanes exploit the reaction between polyamines and cyclic carbonates to produce polyhydroxyurethanes.